 - BONUS: Bluetooth Headphone adapter such as this one.
 (It doesn’t actually use the Expansion port, it just covers it.
 But still, worth a mention, right?)

 I’ve noticed the PS4 controller has a similar expansion port on it called EXT.
 What does it do?
 The EXT port on the PS4 controller acts in a very similar way to the expansion port on the Xbox One controller.
 It’s used for 3rd party accessories such as headphones.
 However, unlike the Xbox One Controller, the PS4’s EXT port can also be used for charging.
 Check out our in-depth article on the PS4’s EXT port here.

 I can’t charge my Xbox One controller with the USB port anymore, what can I do?
 The Xbox One Controller can’t be charged through the expansion port.
 However, Some 3rd party accessories let you charge the detachable USB power packs via little metal connectors on the back of the controller.
 Take a look at this charger here for a better idea of what I’m talking about.

-I can’t charge my Xbox one Controller with the USB port anymore and I don’t have room for a charging dock, what should I do?
-Your best bet is to buy a removable power pack, that can plug into a small separate charging dock.
-I recommend the TAIKER Xbox One Controller pack charger.
+I can’t charge my Xbox one Controller with the USB port anymore and I don’t have room for a charging dock.
+What should I do?
+Your best bet is to buy a removable power pack that can plug into a small separate charging dock.
+I recommend the Ukor Xbox One Controller pack charger.
 You can find it here.